sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ![Merge Duplicates Save and Continue button](images/mergeSaveAndContinue.png)

 The blue "Save and Continue" button does two things.
 First, it saves all changes made (i.e., all moved, merged, or deleted senses), updating the words in the database.
-Second, it saves the ids of unmerged words as non-duplicates.
+Second, it saves any unmerged words as non-duplicates.

 !!! tip